-First, trim the artichokes by cutting off any browning on the stem and pulling off the smaller leaves from around the artichoke.
-If you have thorny artichokes and want to be nice to your diners, use a pari of kitchen scissors to snip off the thorny ends of the leaves.
-G...et more detailed instructions here.
+To steam the artichokes, first trim them by cutting off any browning on the stem and pulling off the smaller, tougher leaves from around the artichoke.
+If you have thorny artichokes... and want to be nice to your diners, use a pair of kitchen scissors to snip off the sharp ends of the leaves.
+Then it is time to steam them, which you can do either on the stovetop or in the microwave.

 01 of 06